All Episodes

 Del Monte is in San Francisco.

-And this um the Starkiss tuna factory on the on American Samoa, which employs about 5,000 Samoans, and it's I guess 75% of the island's workforce.
+And the Starkist tuna factory on American Samoa, which employs about 5,000 Samoans, and it's, I guess, 75% of the island's workforce.

-They have a minimum wage there of three dollars and something, and they have been exempted from the new minimum wage law by Nancy Pelosi.
+They have a minimum wage there of $3 and something, and they have been exempted from the new minimum wage law by Nancy Pelosi.

-Pelosi then told Chuck Wrangle, hey, look, get going on that tax increase for people to make half a million dollars or more.
+Pelosi then told Chuck Wrangel, hey, look, get going on that tax increase for people to make half a million dollars or more.

 This is not the time to start talking about taxes.

-And I'm gonna if we do this, I'm gonna have hearings.
+And if we do this, I'm going to have hearings.

-Then yesterday, there there is just these people I I've never seen people who are more angry in victory than this bunch.
+Then yesterday, there was just these people, I've never seen people who are more angry in victory than this bunch.

 I don't care if it's the elected officials or Democrats in general out there.